LacLic/Tai-e-assignments/README.md

 A5: Accepted

-A6 and A7: WIP
+A6: Accepted

-A8: Unassigned
+A7 and A8: WIP

 ------